adno/tubelex/README.md

 # Results

-After cleaning and duplicate removal, there are **93,161,375 tokens**.
-The word list consists of **127,681 words** (124,449 normalized words) occurring in at least 3 videos.
-(The numbers differ slightly for the Unidic 3.1.0 version.)
+After cleaning and duplicate removal, there are **93,215,459 tokens**.
+The word list consists of **127,421 words** occurring in at least 3 videos (Unidic Lite segmentation, no normalization, no lowercasing).
+The number of words differs slightly for other mutations.

 ## Cleaning statistics (steps 2-4 above):